RaulCrespoDiaz/Spark-MLlib-Clustering-Crime-Dataset/README.md

 ![results_scores](./pictures/image1.JPG)

 - Location of all the clusters by colors in a chicago Map with kmeans(blue) and bisection(green):
-The radious of the circle is scaled by size of the cluster with this function:
+The radious of the circle is scaled by size of the cluster with the remap function.
+We use folium library for drawing the map.

 ```python
 #This function scale a point x in (in_min,in_max)-> y in (out_min,out_max))